Changmiania: Description

 The holotype specimen has a preserved length of 117 centimetres.

 The describing authors established some distinguishing traits.
 Some of these were autapomorphies, unique derived characters.
 The frontal bones are elongated, over four times longer than wide.
 The parietals do not share a midline crest.
 The front branch of the squamosal bone is straight and elongated.
 On the upper rear corner of the squamosal a distinctive boss is present.
 The lower edge of the dentary is convex but the edge of the angular bone is strongly concave, resulting in a sinuous profile for the lower jaw as a whole.
 The neural spines of the sacral vertebrae are fused into a continuous elongated plate.
 Both the lower and upper end of the shoulder blade is asymmetrically expanded.
 The paired ilia are upwards and inwards inclined, covering the sacrum in top view.
 The upper part of the calfbone is as robust as that of the shinbone.

 The neck was very short, with only six vertebrae; other ornithischians usually have nine.

 Phylogeny

-In their phylogenetic analysis, Yang et al. (2020) recovered Chiangmiania as the basalmost ornithopod.
+In their phylogenetic analysis, Yang et al. (2020) recovered Changmiania as the basalmost ornithopod.
 The cladogram below follows their results: